leoyu037/docker_tutorial/README.md

 ## Reference

-If case you don't understand something or get lost or stuck, here are a few helpful links with more in-depth explanations of various features:
+In case you don't understand something or get lost or stuck, here are a few helpful links with more in-depth explanations of various features:

 - Docker: